Taking The LSAT For The First Time? Get Advice from an LSAT Instructor!

 - Oct 06, 2020

 - LSAT Advice

 Are you preparing to take your first LSAT ever?
 Have you been scouring Google trying to find tips for taking the LSAT for the first time?
 Well then, it’s a good thing you found the Blueprint LSAT Blog and particularly this article.
 Prepare yourself, as you are about to be submerged and subjected to all sorts of wonderful knowledge about how to conquer the beast that is the LSAT.

-Although there is a lot of advice I can offer when it comes to taking the LSAT—after all, it comes with the territory of being an LSAT Live Online instructor— the most basic and all-encompassing would be: don’t cry (at least not out in public; under your blankets at home is perfectly normal and even encouraged) and don’t throw your books out the window while studying (mainly because someone could get hurt, they’re not cheap, and you haven’t taken the LSAT yet).
+Although there is a lot of advice I can offer when it comes to taking the LSAT—after all, it comes with the territory of being an LSAT Live Course instructor— the most basic and all-encompassing would be: don’t cry (at least not out in public; under your blankets at home is perfectly normal and even encouraged) and don’t throw your books out the window while studying (mainly because someone could get hurt, they’re not cheap, and you haven’t taken the LSAT yet).
 But aside from that, some of the most important things to know when preparing to take the LSAT for the first time are:

 1. Take a diagnostic practice LSAT exam.
 What does this even mean?
 It’s a fancy way of saying take your practice LSAT exam before you even think about cracking open an LSAT prep book.
 This will give you an idea of where your starting point is, establish a baseline, and help you decide what your goal score is.
 No need to rush out and buy an LSAT practice exam either—get a free timed LSAT diagnostic exam when you create a Blueprint account!